learn-co-students/module-1-code-challenge-round-2-ny-module-1-code-challenge---round-2---mhtn---se---060120-1592410962/README.md

   - returns an array of all the `Book`s an `Author` has written.
 - `Author#book_titles`
   - returns a unique array of the titles of all the `Book`s that an `Author` has written.
+- `Author#customers`
+  - returns a unique array of all the `User` instances that have read a book by this authors

 ##### User